-Women-owned businesses are a major contributor to the US economy.
-A recent study byreports that there are more than 8 million women-owned businesses in the US and that they generate $1.3 trillion in revenues annually.
-Furthermore, between 1997 and 2011, the number of women-owned businesses increased at a rate that’s 50% higher than the average for all businesses.
+Women-owned businesses are a major contributor to the U.S. economy.
+A 2019 study by American Express Open reports that there are nearly 13 million women-owned businesses in the U.S. and that they generate nearly $1.9 trillion in revenues annually.
+Furthermore, between 2014 and 2019, the number of women-owned businesses increased by 21%.

 One reason often cited for the disparity is that women tend to start businesses in fields such as administrative services that don’t foster the growth of big companies.
 But there’s another characteristic of women-owned businesses that may be more telling.
-According to the US Census data, women start with less capital than men and are less likely to take on additional debt to expand their businesses.
-They are also more likely than men to indicate that they do not need any financing to start their business.
+According to the U.S. Census data, women start with less capital than men and are less likely to take on additional debt to expand their businesses.
+They’re also more likely than men to indicate that they don’t need any financing to start their business.

 Janet: You started Golden Seeds in 2004 and it’s now one of the largest angel groups in the country.
 Can you tell us why you started it?